Piano | North American Representation, South American Representation

 Biography

-The “fast rising Finnish star” has garnered acclaim as a “delightfully unassuming but bewitching soloist” (The Guardian) in recent engagements with the German Radio Philharmonic, Taiwan, BBC, and Los Angeles Philharmonic orchestras; Cleveland and Minnesota Orchestras; the Symphonies of San Francisco, Atlanta, New Jersey, and Colorado; National Arts Centre Orchestra, Scottish Chamber Orchestra, Danish National Symphony, Finnish Radio Symphony, Philharmonia Orchestra of London, and the Mostly Mozart Festival.
+The “fast rising Finnish star” has garnered acclaim as a “delightfully unassuming but bewitching soloist” (The Guardian) in recent engagements with the Los Angeles, BBC, Taiwan and Deutsche Radio Philharmonics; Cleveland and Minnesota Orchestras; the San Francisco, Atlanta, New Jersey, and Colorado Symphonies; National Arts Centre Orchestra, Scottish Chamber Orchestra, Danish National Symphony, Finnish Radio Symphony, Philharmonia Orchestra of London, and the Mostly Mozart Festival.

-Pohjonen has performed in recital at New York’s Carnegie Hall and Lincoln Center, at the Kennedy Center in Washington, DC, the Steinway Society in San Jose, Society of the Four Arts in Palm Beach, and in San Francisco, La Jolla, Philadelphia, Detroit, Savannah, and Vancouver.
-He made his London debut at Wigmore Hall, and has played recitals throughout Europe in Antwerp, Hamburg, Helsinki, St. Petersburg, and Warsaw.
+Highlights of the 2024-2025 season included recitals and chamber performances for the Los Angeles Chamber Orchestra, Washington University in St. Louis, and Society of the Four Arts in Palm Beach.
+Additionally, Pohjonen performed Grieg's Piano Concerto in A minor with the Philharmonia Orchestra, and appeared at Wigmore Hall with Stephen Waarts and Jonathan Swensen.
+Pohjonen has performed in recital at New York’s Carnegie Hall and Lincoln Center, the Kennedy Center in Washington, DC, the Steinway Society in San Jose, in San Francisco, La Jolla, Philadelphia, Detroit, Savannah, and Vancouver, and throughout Europe in London, Antwerp, Hamburg, Helsinki, St. Petersburg, and Warsaw.
 Following a program at the 92nd Street Y in New York featuring Salonen’s Dichotomie, the New York Times commented, “[Pohjonen] played it like a master.”

-Pohjonen’s growing discography includes The Dvořák Album, recorded with Jan Vogler and the Moritzburg Festival (Sony Classical 2022); Cello works (Inbal Segev) of Chopin, Grieg and Schumann (AVIE 2018); Bach: 6 Sonatas for Violin (Nicolas Dautricourt) and Piano (La Dolce Volta 2018); Music@Menlo Live: Maps and Legends (2010); and Plateaux, works by Pelle Gudmundsen-Holmgreen, recorded with Ed Spanjaard and the Danish National Symphony.
+Pohjonen’s growing discography includes the recently released album Visionaries of the Keyboard (Orchid 2024), featuring works by Rameau and Scriabin and showcasing Pohjonen's ability to navigate both baroque elegance and modernist mysticism.
+Previous recordings include The Dvořák Album, recorded with Jan Vogler and the Moritzburg Festival (Sony Classical 2022); cello works (Inbal Segev) of Chopin, Grieg and Schumann (AVIE 2018); Bach: 6 Sonatas for Violin (Nicolas Dautricourt) and Piano (La Dolce Volta 2018); Music@Menlo Live: Maps and Legends (2010); and Plateaux, works by Pelle Gudmundsen-Holmgreen, recorded with Ed Spanjaard and the Danish National Symphony.
 Pohjonen is a founding member of the Sibelius Piano Trio, who released “a gorgeous debut” (Stereophile) in honor of Finland’s 1917 centennial of independence (Yarlung Records 2016).

 AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL.